nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Other incorrect edit commands to try: `edit`, `edit John Doe`<br>
        Expected: No contact is edited.
 An error message is shown as an invalid command was given.

+### Finding contacts
+1. Finding contacts while all contacts are being shown.

+    1. Test case: `find n/alex`<br>
+       Expected: Contacts with name that contains `alex` is shown.

+    1. Test case: `find l/Java` <br>
+       Expected: Contacts with language that contains `Java` is shown.

+    1. Test case: `find n/alex t/neighbours`<br>
+       Expected: Contacts with name `alex` or tag `neighbours` is shown.

+    1. Test case: `find l/`<br>
+       Expected: An empty contact list is shown.

+    1. Test case: `find`<br>
+       Expected: An empty contact list is shown.

+    1. Test case: `find n/next n/alex`<br>
+       Expected: Same list of contacts as *find test case 1i* is shown as only the value of the last occurrence of a prefix is used.<br>

+2. Listing contacts while some contacts are being shown.
+    1. Prerequisites: Filter the contact list with `find` or `list` command.

+    1. Test case: `find n/alex`<br>
+       Expected: All contacts with name that contains `alex` in SOCket (including those not shown before executing `find n/alex`) is shown.

+    1. Test case: `find l/Java` <br>
+       Expected: All contacts with language that contains `Java` in SOCket (including those not shown before executing `find l/Java`) is shown.

+    1. Test case: `find n/alex t/neighbours`<br>
+       Expected: All contacts with name `alex` or tag `neighbours` in SOCket (including those not shown before executing `find n/alex t/neighbours`) is shown.

+    1. Test case: `find l/`<br>
+       Expected: An empty contact list is shown.

+    1. Test case: `find`<br>
+       Expected: An empty contact list is shown.

+    1. Test case: `find n/next n/alex`<br>
+       Expected: Same list of contacts as *find test case 2ii* is shown as only the value of the last occurrence of a prefix is used.<br>

 ### Listing contacts
 1. Listing contacts while all contacts are being shown.
    1. Prerequisites: At least one contact in the list.